bongiozzo/musica_mustdie/output/band_myon.md

 # Myon

-Дискография
+## Дискография

-"Heaven's Garden" 1998, Hard Rock
+### "Heaven's Garden" 1998, Hard Rock

+01. Heaven's Garden
+02. Point Of View
+03. Fatal Way
+04. Every Other Day
+05. I Wanna Be
+06. Can You Forgive Me
+07. Broken Arrow
+08. Transvestite Dance
+09. Lonely
+10. How Can I Cry

+Sami Huotari - vocals
+Risto Silenius - guitars
+Mika Pohjola - keyboards
+Keijo Koivikko - bass
+Matti Torro - drums

-"Ghost In Paradise" 2002, Hard Rock
+### "Ghost In Paradise" 2002, Hard Rock

+1. Dead Of The Dawn
+2. Tournament
+3. The Quest
+4. In Me
+5. Heart Of The Hollowood
+6. Follow The Sign
+7. Nostradamus
+8. Mary Celeste
+9. Avenue
+10. Ancient Rites

+Sami Huotari - vocals
+Risto Silenius - guitars
+Mika Pohjola - keyboards
+Keijo Koivikko - bass
+Matti Torro - drums

-"Slideshow" 2005, Hard Rock
+### "Slideshow" 2005, Hard Rock

+1. Still Alive
+2. Scars of the heart
+3. Forgive Not Forget
+4. Died for the Moment
+5. Take Your Side
+6. Before or Too Late
+7. Human Nature
+8. So Long
+9. How Does It Feel
+10. Livinґthe Fantasy
+11. The Letter
+12. Fire/Water
+13. Wind Him Up (bonus track)

-"Frameworks" 2007, Hard Rock
+### "Frameworks" 2007, Hard Rock

+1. Akrofobia
+2. Behind the Scene
+3. Stress Code
+4. Freak of Nature
+5. Moving Emotions (Frames of Moving Target)
+6. Silent Farewell
+7. Sand from My Hand
+8. Blame

 ## Отношения с другими группами